eriksjolund/podman-RestrictAddressFamilies/README.md

 possibilities to use the compromise as a starting point for attacks on other PCs.

 Note, using the systemd directive _RestrictAddressFamilies_ to restrict Podman is probably not a supported Podman use case as it's not mentioned in the Podman documentation.
-In any case, it's interesting to discover new ways of how to use Podman.

 The [socket activation tutorial](https://github.com/containers/podman/blob/main/docs/tutorials/socket_activation.md) provides more information about socket activation support in Podman.